PremierLangage/premierlangage/install.md

 - zip

 ### Python
-We recommend you to use [python virtual environment](https://docs.python.org/3/tutorial/venv.html) to make a clean install and to be sure that PL's packages will not conflict with your already installed packages.
+We recommend you to use a [python virtual environment](https://docs.python.org/3/tutorial/venv.html) to make a clean install and to be sure that PL's packages will not conflict with your already installed packages.

 You can install virtualenv with: